MicrosoftDocs/entra-docs/docs/identity/saas-apps/workday-inbound-tutorial.md

 1. This operation will start the initial sync, which can take a variable number of hours depending on how many users are in the Workday tenant.
 You can check the progress bar to the track the progress of the sync cycle.

-1. At any time, check the **Audit logs** tab in the Azure portal to see what actions the provisioning service has performed.
-The audit logs lists all individual sync events performed by the provisioning service, such as which users are being read out of Workday and then subsequently added or updated to Active Directory.
-Refer to the Troubleshooting section for instructions on how to review the audit logs and fix provisioning errors.
+1. At any time, check the **Provisioning** tab in the Azure portal to see what actions the provisioning service has performed.
+The provisioning logs lists all individual sync events performed by the provisioning service, such as which users are being read out of Workday and then subsequently added or updated to Active Directory.
+Refer to the Troubleshooting section for instructions on how to review the provisioning logs and fix provisioning errors.

-1. Once the initial sync is completed, it will write an audit summary report in the **Provisioning** tab, as shown below.
+1. Once the initial sync is completed, it writes an audit summary report in the **Provisioning** tab, as shown below.
    > [!div class="mx-imgBorder"]
    > ![Provisioning progress bar](./media/sap-successfactors-inbound-provisioning/workday-sync.png)